MicrosoftDocs/sql-docs/docs/relational-databases/system-catalog-views/sys-external-language-files-transact-sql.md

 # sys.external_language_files (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ssver15-xxxx-xxxx-xxx](../../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx.md)]

 This catalog view provides a list of the external language extension files in the database.
-Please note that R and Python are reserved names, and no external language can be created with those specific names.
+Please note that R and Python are reserved names and no external language can be created with those specific names.

 When an external language is created from a file_spec, the extension itself and its properties are listed in this view.
 This view will contain one entry per language, per OS.